-The Health and Safety Committee will meet at least once every term.
+The Health and Safety Committee will meet at least once every term and recorded which needs to be shared with the Compliance Director, Dukes Education.

 3.5 CONTROL OF SUB-CONTRACTORS

 Sub-Contractors may sometimes be appointed to carry out work on behalf of the College.
 It is the policy of the College that only approved sub-contractors will be employed.